 With at least 27 endemic bird species as well as a host of Antillean and neotropical specialities, Jamaica offers some of the most exciting birdwatching in the West Indies.
 It is the only one of the Greater Antillean islands where one has a very good chance of seeing every endemic in less than a week.

 A treasured part of our short tour is the opportunity to stay at delightful Marshall’s Pen, the 200-year-old working ranch, nature reserve, and home of biologist and conservationist Ann Sutton, who recently co-authored A Photographic Guide to the Birds of Jamaica.
 In these idyllic surroundings, we expect to see many of the island’s endemic birds as well as abundant butterflies, anole lizards, and treefrogs.
 We’ll also visit the desert-like southern peninsula and spend three full days exploring the more lush and mountainous eastern end of the island, with ample opportunity not only to see every endemic species, but to get to know most of them well through multiple observations at a relaxed pace.
 Delicious local foods (such as ackee, callaloo, bammy, and the famous jerk recipes) and a look at Jamaica’s fascinating history and culture round out a very special experience.
-For 2016 this departure can be taken in conjunction with our tour to The Dominican Republic.

 Day 1: The trip begins this evening at our hotel in Montego Bay, Jamaica.

-Day 2: The birds right around our hotel might include the endemic subspecies of Vervain Hummingbird and Bananaquit and the introduced Saffron Finch, but more exciting birding awaits us, so after breakfast we’ll work our way eastward along the northern coast, making stops before lunch to check roadside ponds and mangroves for migrants and resident water birds, among which may be Clapper Rail and Caribbean Coot.
+Day 2: The birds right around our hotel might include the endemic subspecies of Vervain Hummingbird and Bananaquit and the introduced Saffron Finch, but more exciting birding awaits us, so after breakfast we’ll work our way eastward along the northern coast, making stops before lunch to check roadside ponds and mangroves for migrants and resident water birds, among which may be Clapper Rail and ‘Golden’ Yellow Warbler.
 All along the roadsides we’ll see the endemic subspecies of Loggerhead Kingbird, as well as any Gray Kingbirds that may have just recently arrived from their South American wintering grounds.

 Depending on the timing of our arrival at Green Castle Estate, we may have some time before lunch to finally add some quality endemics to our list.
 The Red-billed form (or species) of the Streamertail is common here, and occasionally a Jamaican Mango visits the feeder as well.
 The endemic Jamaican Woodpecker, White-chinned Thrush, Orangequit (a curious bird, the only member of the genus Euneornis), and Jamaican Euphonia are some of the other birds we might find here.
 We’ll then continue eastward to our lodging for the next two nights.
 Weather permitting, we’ll also make an attempt for Jamaican Owl on our hotel grounds.
 Night in San San.